Kent Card Club12th September 2017 by webspinner

 You may not know this, but some years ago there were actually two card collecting clubs within the County of Kent.
-These were the “East Kent Branch”, run by our current secretary, based in Canterbury and meeting at the Chaucer Club – and the “North Kent Cigarette Card Club”, run by Bob Hogben, based in Orpington and meeting at the Crofton Halls.
+These were “East Kent Branch”, run by our current secretary, based in Canterbury and meeting at the Chaucer Club – and “North Kent Cigarette Card Club”, run by Bob Hogben, based in Orpington and meeting at Crofton Halls.

 After the death of Bob Hogben, our current secretary decided to combine the two clubs into one single “Kent” club.
-Owing to its more accessible location, we decided to use the North Kent venue – the full address of which is:
+Owing to its more accessible location, we decided to use the North Kent venue – the full address being :

-Crofton Halls, Crofton Lane, Orpington BR6 8PR – after all, if you were coming by public transport, the Halls are right next to the Orpington Main Line Railway Station; or you can get a bus or train to the centre of Bromley, or Central London – which is only 25 minutes away.
-Or if you are travelling in by car, the halls offer free on-site parking.
+Crofton Halls, Crofton Lane, Orpington BR6 8PR – after all, if you were coming by public transport, the Halls were right next to the Orpington Main Line Railway Station; or you could get a bus or train to the centre of Bromley, or Central London – only 25 minutes away; or if travelling in by car, there was free on-site parking.
 Plus, the building itself was a modern complex with good lighting, offering three halls for hire.
 And it hosted several other collectors fairs through the year, always proof of good facilities and lighting!

-To our officials, helpers and visitors, may we take this chance to say how much we really appreciate you all.
-Visitors may not realise that all our “staff” give their time and effort for free, not just during the meetings but in many hours of preparation and packing up.
+To our officials, helpers and visitors, may we take this chance to say how much we really appreciated you all.
+Visitors may not realise that all our “staff” give their time and effort for free, not just during the meetings but in the other many hours of preparation and packing up.

 [Our featured card at the top of this page is number 15 from Ogdens “Poultry Alphabet” – “O” for Orpington, where these still popular chickens were first bred.
 In fact the original Black Orpington was bred in 1886 by William Cook]